 There are a number of apps out there, both free and paid, than can help simplify the task of timing participants in your race.
 Below we list some of the most popular.

-Webscorer PRO is a subscription-based premium timing app that integrates with Webscorer’s registrations and results management platform.
-Webscorer includes support for reading NFC chips and can even dabble as timing software with your existing RFID chip infrastructure.
-A lot of work has gone into making Webscorer one of the best and easiest-to-use timing apps available internationally.
+Webscorer PRO is a subscription-based premium race timing app available on iOS and Android that integrates with Webscorer’s registrations and results management platform.
+Webscorer includes support for NFC chips, as well as a RFID chip reader should you want to use it with your existing RFID chips.
+A lot of work has gone into making Webscorer one of the best and easiest-to-use race timing apps available internationally.
 As a bonus, Webscorer comes with a large library of video tutorials to help familiarise you with the app before you purchase.

 If you’re looking for a middle ground, RaceSplitter offers support for online start lists, wave starts, live results and a great interface to work with.
 RaceSplitter comes with an extensive support site with a wealth of tutorials to get you started.

-If you’re on Android and looking for a basic timer, try out this simple timing app.
+If you’re looking for a basic race timing app on Android, try out this simple free app by Dalmith.

 All timing apps above are either licence-free or come with multiple device licenses, so if you’re going to use them, make sure you use a backup (or two, depending on how paranoid you get about these things).